zama-ai/concrete-ml/docs/user/explanation/quantization.md

 ## Why is it needed?

-Modern computing has long been using data types that use 32 or 64 bits (be that integers or floating point numbers), or even bigger data types.
-However due to the costly nature of FHE computations (see [the limits of FHE](https://docs.zama.ai/concrete-numpy/stable/user/explanation/fhe_and_framework_limits.html)), using such types with FHE is impractical (or plain impossible) to have computations executing in a reasonable amount of time.
+Modern computing has been using data types that are 32 or 64 bits wide for many years, for both integers and floating point values.
+Even bigger data types are available or can be constructed easily.
+However, due to the costly nature of FHE computations (see [limits of FHE](https://docs.zama.ai/concrete-numpy/stable/user/explanation/fhe_and_framework_limits.html)), using such types with FHE is impractical (or plain impossible) if we are to execute computations in a reasonable amount of time.

 ## The gist of quantization

-The basic idea of quantization is to take a range of values represented by a _large_ data type and represent it by a _smaller_ data type.
-This means some accuracy in the number's representation is lost, but in a lot of cases it is possible to adapt computations to still give meaningful results while using significantly less bits to sent the data used during those computations.
+The basic idea of quantization is to take a **range of values** that are represented by a _large_ datatype and represent them using a single value of a _smaller_ datatype.
+This means that some accuracy in the representation is lost (e.g. a simple approach is to eliminate least-significant bits), but, in many cases in machine learning, it is possible to adapt the models to give meaningful results while using these smaller datatypes.
+This significantly reduces the number of bits necessary for intermediary results during the execution of these machine learning models.

 ## Quantization in practice

 Let's first define some notations.
 Let $ [\alpha, \beta ] $ be the range of our value to quantize where $ \alpha $ is the minimum and $ \beta $ is the maximum.

-To quantize a range with floating point values (in $ \mathbb{R} $) to unsigned integer values (in $ \mathbb{N} $), we first need to choose the data type that is going to be used. **Concrete Library**, the library used in the **Concrete ML**, is currently limited to 7 bits unsigned integers, so we'll use that for the example.
-Knowing that, for a value in the range $ [\alpha, \beta ] $, we can compute the `scale` $ S $ of the quantization:
+To quantize a range with floating point values (in $ \mathbb{R} $) to integer values (in $ \mathbb{Z} $), we first need to choose the data type that is going to be used. **Concrete Library**, the backend library used by **Concrete ML**, is currently limited to 7 bits  integers, so we'll use this value for the example.
+Knowing the number of bits that can be used, for a value in the range $ [\alpha, \beta ] $, we can compute the `scale` $ S $ of the quantization:

 $$ S =  \frac{\beta - \alpha}{2^n - 1} $$

 where $ n $ is the number of bits (here 7).
 In practice the quantization scale is then $ S = \frac{\beta - \alpha}{127} $.
-This means the gap between consecutive representible values cannot be smaller than that $ S $ value which means there can be a substantial loss of precision.
+This means the gap between consecutive representable values cannot be smaller than $ S $,  which means there can be a substantial loss of precision.
 Every interval of length $ S $ will be represented by a value within the range $ [0..127] $.

 The other important parameter from this quantization schema is the `zero point` $ Z $ value.
 This essentially brings the 0 floating point value to a specific integer.
-Doing this allows us to have an asymetric quantization where the resulting integer is in the unsigned integer realm, $ \mathbb{N} $.
+If the quantization scheme is asymmetric (quantized values are not centered in 0) the resulting integer will be in $ \mathbb{Z} $.

 $$ Z = \mathtt{round} \left(- \frac{\alpha}{S} \right) $$

-There is more mathematics involved in how computations change when replacing floating point values by integers for a fully connected or a convolution layer.
-The IntelLabs distiller quantization documentation goes into a [detailed explanation](https://intellabs.github.io/distiller/algo_quantization.html) about the maths to quantize values and how to keep computations consistent.
+When using quantized values in a matrix multiplication or convolution, the equations for computing the result are more involved.
+The IntelLabs distiller quantization documentation provides a more [detailed explanation](https://intellabs.github.io/distiller/algo_quantization.html) about the maths to quantize values and how to keep computations consistent.

-Regarding quantization and FHE compilation, it is important to understand the difference between two modes:
+Regarding quantization in **Concrete ML** and FHE compilation, it is important to understand the difference between two approaches:

-1. the quantization is done before the compilation; notably, the quantization is completely controlled by the user, and can be done by any means, including by using third party frameworks
+1. the quantization is done automatically during the model compilation stage (inside our framework).
+This approach requires little work by the user, but may not be a one-size fits all solution for all types of models that user may want to implement
-1. the quantization is done during the compilation (inside our framework), with much less control by the user.
+1. the quantization is done by the user, before compilation to FHE; notably, the quantization is completely controlled by the user, and can be done by any means, including by using third party frameworks.
+In this approach the user is responsible for implementing their models directly with numpy.

-For the moment, only the second method is available in **Concrete ML**, but we plan to have the first method available in a further release, since it should give more freedom and better results to the user.
+For the moment, the first method is applicable through the tools provided by in **Concrete ML**, and the models implemented in our framework make use of this approach.
+When quantization is only performed in the compilation stage, the model training stage does not take into account that the model will be quantized.
+This setting is called Post-Training Quantization (PTQ), and this is the approach currently taken in **Concrete ML**.
+PTQ is effective for moderate bitwidths, such as 7-8 bits per weight and activation, but, for a model to be compatible with FHE constraints, we must quantize these values to as few as 2-3 bits.
+Thus, for models with more than a few neurons per layer, PTQ is not the optimal solution and we plan to implement a more performant approach called Quantization Aware Training in the near future.

 We detail the use of quantization within **Concrete ML** in [here](../../dev/explanation/use_quantization.md).